 4.2.1 Description

-4.2.1.1 The polycarbonate lathi shall be of cylindrical shape.
-There shall be no variation in thickness of lathi throughout the length between shoe and hand-grip.
-The dimensional requirements of the lathi shall be as agreed to between the buyer and supplier.
+4.2.1.1 The polycarbonate Lathi shall be of cylindrical shape.
+There shall be no variation in thickness of Lathi throughout the length between shoe and hand-grip.
+The dimensional requirements of the Lathi shall be as agreed to between the buyer and supplier.

 4.2.2 Manufacturing Process

-The polycarbonate lathi shall be manufactured by thermoforming or injection moulding process adhering to code of good fabricating practices as given at Annex A of IS 16864.
+The polycarbonate Lathi shall be manufactured by thermoforming or injection moulding process adhering to code of good fabricating practices as given at Annex A of IS 16864.

-4.2.3 The total weight of the polycarbonate lathi shall be 275 g (Max).
-The transparency of the lathi shall be as agreed to between purchaser and supplier.
+4.2.3 The total weight of the polycarbonate Lathi shall be 275 g (Max).
+The transparency of the Lathi shall be as agreed to between purchaser and supplier.

-4.2.4 Polycarbonate sheet formed from the specified material (see 4.1.1) to be used for the manufacturing of lathi shall comply with the requirements given in Table 2.
+4.2.4 Polycarbonate sheet formed from the specified material (see 4.1.1) to be used for the manufacturing of Lathi shall comply with the requirements given in Table 2.

 Table 2 Requirements for Polycarbonate Lathi